-Know this too: as a lender, if you get your property insured, you can protect it against loss from overdue taxes.
+Know this, too: as a lender, if you get your property insured, you can protect it against loss from overdue taxes.

-They will also check if anyone is using that property or it is vacant.
+They will also check if anyone is using that property or if it is vacant.
 When the inspector notices an unrecorded easement or any other factual information affecting the title, they will record it and send it to the interested buyer.